 Having successfully navigated parts of China, Bahrain, the UAE, France, Brazil, Paraguay, Romania, the U.K., and Czech Republic over the years, I consider myself a reasonably savvy single-female traveler.

-But, late last year, when it came time to travel to Cancún for the Live and Invest in Mexico Conference, I felt more than a twinge of nervous anticipation.
+But, a few years ago, when it came time to travel to Cancún for the Live And Invest In Mexico Conference, I felt more than a twinge of nervous anticipation.

 It probably didn’t help that my travel partner for a portion of this trip was another single lady who shared with me information from a U.S. government website.
 Official information warned of bandits stopping cars and buses to rob tourists.
 U.S. government officials were prohibited from driving into Mexico.
 And, my friend also dug up some recent stories of identity theft at ATMs.